Maker Business

 4. They Dedicate Time to Selling

-Whether it’s a side hustle or a full-time gig, successful makers approach their craft like a business.
-They track expenses, set goals, manage inventory, and understand their numbers.
-And they dedicate time to selling.
-Creativity, strategy and execution go hand-in-hand.
+Whether it's a side hustle or a full-time gig, successful makers approach their craft like a business.
+They track expenses, set goals, manage inventory, understand their numbers, and dedicate time to selling.
+Creativity, strategy, and execution go hand-in-hand.

 5. They Build a Community